One of most common form of surrogacy is the gestational surrogacy. This is a type of surrogacy where the In Vitro Fertilization is used.

 The In Vitro Fertilization is not for everyone.
 There are those who will not be eligible for this process of fertilization and there may be required to use the traditional surrogacy.
 So who can use the process?

-– Women who have had their uterus removed but still have ovaries
+– Women who have had their uterus removed but they still have ovaries

 – Women whose fallopian tubes have been removed